 - Define clear objectives, procedures, systems, and infrastructure for them to work effectively

-Do you know any other ways?
+Do you know any other ways to develop your dream team?
 Please comment!